KILTprotocol/kilt-did-utilities/README.md

 - `WS_ENDPOINT`: The RCP endpoint.
 Defaults to `wss://spiritnet.kilt.io`.
 - `NONCE`: The nonce to use to sign the DID operation.
 Defaults to the one after the one currently on chain.

-To run this script, execute `yarn run auth-sign-tx`, save the DID mnemonic that is printed on the console, and then copy the HEX-encoded operation to be submitted via [PolkadotJS Apps](https://polkadot.js.org/apps/#/) using the account specified in `SUBMITTER_ADDRESS`.
+To run this script, execute `yarn run auth-sign-tx` and then copy the HEX-encoded operation to be submitted via [PolkadotJS Apps](https://polkadot.js.org/apps/#/) using the account specified in `SUBMITTER_ADDRESS`.